Take a 1-min quiz to get a Weight Loss Plan! Male Female

 • Do you feel more sleepy during your period?

-You may feel sleepier or more fatigued during your period due to hormonal changes and physical symptoms such as cramps and bloating (5).
+You may feel sleepier or more fatigued during your period due to hormonal changes and physical signs such as cramps and bloating (5).
 It’s important to listen to your body and get enough rest during this time.
 If you have trouble sleeping, try relaxation techniques such as deep breathing or meditation before bed.

 • Why am I so tired 3 days before my period?

-Feeling tired a few days before your period is a common symptom of premenstrual syndrome (PMS).
+Feeling tired a few days before your period is a common sign of premenstrual syndrome (PMS).
 This time leading up to your period is the end of the luteal phase and it’s when estrogen and progesterone levels are at their highest (9) and then drop.

 The Bottom Line